Convolutio/eirb-com-helper/README.md

 ## Use the server

+Simply run `./run.sh`, to run the server and the telegram listener separatly, refer to the next two sections.

 ### Start the chat id giver

 Run this listen server for the bot to give to each user in private message